 - Lime wedges for serving

-Fish the bay leaves and onion out of the bean pot and discard.
+- Combine the beans and turkey: Fish the bay leaves and onion out of the bean pot and discard.
 Pour the turkey pan into the pot of beans, stir, and simmer for another half an hour to bring the flavors together.
-Taste for seasoning, and add salt until the beans start to taste a little sweet on the tip of the tongue; I usually add another 2 teaspoons of kosher salt.
-Stir in some fresh ground black pepper and serve, passing the lime wedges at the table.
+Stir in the 2 teaspoons of kosher salt and fresh ground black pepper.
+Serve, passing the lime wedges at the table.

 - Why not soak the beans?
 Because lots of sources I trust say soaking black beans only cuts about 30 minutes from the cooking time, and it washes away a lot of flavor.